WaelHamze/dyn365-ce-vsts-tasks/BuildTools/Xrm.CI.Framework.BuildTools/overview.md

 Update PS modules and Nuget packages to latest versions

 **9.15.x**
 Dependencies from Nuget/PS Gallery are no longer packaged with extension these are now downloaded at runtime.
-Power DevOps Tool Installer v12
+(Power DevOps Tool Installer v12)
 Ability to select official sources for dependencies (nuget.prg/PS Gallery) or supply custom repositories.
-Power DevOps Tool Installer v12
+(Power DevOps Tool Installer v12)
-Ability to override the default version of dependencies used (e.g. Solution Packager).
-Power DevOps Tool Installer v12
+Ability to override the default version of dependencies used by supplying a specific version (e.g. Solution Packager).
+(Power DevOps Tool Installer v12)
+Ability to select the latest version of a dependency package (e.g. Solution Packager).
+(Power DevOps Tool Installer v12)
 To be able to use the above features you will need to use v12 of Power DevOps Tool Installer and v12 of other tasks
-The previously deprecated feature to update the version of a solution while exporting has been removed now.
+The previously deprecated feature to update the version of a solution in the export task has been removed now.
 Use Set Version task instead

 For more information on changes between versions, check the milestones and releases on GitHub